aszelejak/az104/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **\\Allfiles\\Labs\\11\\az104-11-vm-template.json** and **\\Allfiles\\Labs\\11\\az104-11-vm-parameters.json** into the Cloud Shell home directory.

-1. Edit the Parameters file you just uploaded and change the password.
-If you need help editing the file in the Shell please ask your instructor for assistance.
-As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. From the Cloud Shell pane, run the following to create the resource group that will be hosting the virtual machines (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines):

     >**Note**: Make sure to choose one of the regions listed as **Log Analytics Workspace Region** in the referenced in [Workspace mappings documentation](https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings)